nmkedziora/ilib-mono-by-natk/docs-website/docs/ilib-common/src/namespaces/Utils.md

 ```

 Return an array of relative path names for the
-files that represent the data for the given locale.<p>
+files that represent the data for the given locale.

 Note that to prevent the situation where a directory for
 a language exists next to the directory for a region where